superDross/ticket.vim/README.md

 ### Example

 Say you are currently in branch `feature/case-34200` in the `NewProject` repo and subsequently execute `:Ticket` within vim.

-The session file will be stored and retrieved from `~/.tickets/NewProject/case-34200.vim`.
+The session file will be stored within `~/.tickets/NewProject/case-34200.vim`.

 To open this specific session with `:OpenTicket`, you must be in branch `feature/case-34200`.

 ## Installation